-Radio Controlled Time
+Radio Controlled Clocks and Watches

 In the radio and TV industry, having accurate clocks in every studio is essential – to make sure that key programme junctions are hit, and to ensure that the radio and TV news happens exactly at the top of the hour.